uniwebcms/framework/docs/terminology.md

 **In Uniweb:** A content unit represented by a markdown file, rendered by a component specified in the frontmatter.
 Sections are the atomic units of content that content creators work with.

 **Different from:** Page regions or blocks in traditional CMSs that are often tied to specific layouts.
-Uniweb sections are component-agnostic—the same section can be rendered by different components.

 **Example:**